elenderg/PAL-1000/instruções de compilação.md

 `To compile the bodies of the routines:`

-`Compile the body of the routine called "_initialize before run".`
+`Compile the body of the routine called "initialize before run".`

-`Compile the body of the routine called "_run".`
+`Compile the body of the routine called "run".`

-`Compile the body of the routine called "_finalize after run".`
+`Compile the body of the routine called "finalize after run".`

 `To compile the body of the routine called a string:`